 - Optional: Sriracha for serving, if you like some heat!

 - In a bowl, combine all sauce ingredients and whisk to combine well.
 Set aside.

 - Soak or prepare rice noodles according to package instructions.
 Drain and set aside.

-- Using long chopsticks or spatula, gently toss noodle mixture so it's fully coated in sauce.
+- Using long chopsticks or tongs, very gently toss noodle mixture so it's fully coated in sauce.
 Add spinach leaves and stir just to wilt.
 Remove from heat immediately, and serve while hot.
 Serve with Sriracha on the side, if desired.

-As this recipe is intended for an easy & delicious homemade Pad See Ew, the ingredients chosen are readily available at most major grocery stores.
-You can also use fresh extra-wide rice noodles found at Asian grocery stores, which can be added directly to the stir fry until cooked through.
+- As this recipe is intended for an easy homemade Pad See Ew, the ingredients chosen are available at major grocery stores or online.
+You can also use 28 oz fresh extra-wide rice noodles found at Asian grocery stores, which can be added directly to the stir fry until cooked through.